levenlabs/dank/README.md

 The only supported `fileType` is `image`.
 To determine if a blob of data is an image it is passed though [image.Decode](https://golang.org/pkg/image/#Decode).

+## Caching

+Whenever a file is uploaded, the current time is saved as the "Last-Modified" time.
+If you wish to send in a different time, pass `last_modified` to `/upload`.
+When a request is received, the `If-Modified-Since` header will be passed onto seaweedfs and that will check to see if its newer.

 ## Methods

 ### GET /get